Quick Comparison: Dyson V8 vs V11 - Spec & Test Overview

 Large debris cleaning comparison

-The V8’s Fluffy attachment can pick up large and extra-large stuff like Cheerios and Fruit Loops.
+The V8’s Fluffy attachment can pick up large and extra-large items, such as Cheerios and Fruit Loops.

 Likewise, the V11 Torque Drive is also capable, thanks to the adjustable gates.